TL;DR

 Your NDR target can be unrealistic even if your team is competent.

-The simplest way to diagnose NDR expectations is to ask how revenue is supposed to grow after the first purchase.
+The simplest way to diagnose NDR expectations is to ask how revenue is supposed to grow after the first purchase .
+Based on 2025 benchmarks from Maxio and High Alpha, the natural ceiling for expansion is rarely a result of sales grit alone—it is a function of the product's node structure .

 1. Seat-based expansion